 When our very first guests arrived, we left the front door ajar with a darkened entryway.
 Waiting for them to swing open the door and enter, I jumped out and hollered,

 None of the adults even reacted, but the tiny Mickey Mouse in his dad’s arms startled violently.
 I felt terrible!
+We didn’t realize someone would be bringing their wee toddler.
 Luckily Mickey appeared unfazed, and his parents were good “spirits” about it.
+Haha!

 Guests continued to show up, bringing wine, German mead, chocolate, snacks, and a tasty homemade caramel Bundt cake.
 Before long, the house was filled with lively conversation in a mixture of different languages that never ceases to fascinate me.

 We’re so glad we decided to celebrate our first Halloween in Switzerland.
 Rather than shedding our customs and traditions in order to conform to life in Switzerland, I’ve found that friends here encourage us to continue to celebrate them.
 They’re as curious about our culture as we are about theirs.
 In that shared interest, we’ve found the rich opportunity to begin to establish meaningful and permanent friendships.